MikyoungJun/bivariatehawkes/README.md

-R codes to implement analysis in the paper by Jun and Cook (2023).
+R codes to implement analysis in FLEXIBLE MULTIVARIATE SPATIO-TEMPORAL HAWKES PROCESS MODELS OF TERRORISM by Mikyoung Jun and Scott Cook (2023).